 Reliability of feature extraction has long been a concern in computer vision.
-In the absence of high-level information, the best that can be done is to compute not only feature values but also uncertainty about the measurement.
-For ex-
+In the absence of high-level information, the best that can be done is to compute not only feature but also an uncertainty about the measurement.
+For exam-

-ample, dissimilarity computations [11] and Kalman filtering [10] have been used to estimate uncertainty of feature-point tracking.
+ple, dissimilarity computations [11] and Kalman filtering [10] have been used to estimate uncertainty of feature-point tracking.
 Kalman-filter based approaches such as MHT [2] and JPDAF [3] have been used to disambiguate feature tracks based on individual motion models.